 Provide Cover & Shade

 Here comes the exciting part.
-These floating plants work as a shelter and make a hiding place for your fish.
+These floating plants at the water surface work as a shelter and make a hiding place for your fish.
 As your fish loves to move back and forth and sometimes hide their appearance, these plants can help your fish to bring them the perfect environment.

 Apart from that, those shades will create a sea like darker environment on your aquarium and eventually cause your fish to reveal their inner beauty in terms of color and size.
 But another fact to keep in mind is, as the plants need light to grow naturally, make sure at least you’ve made some areas open where the light can access.
 Or use LED lights that are good for the growth of aquatic plants.